hippocrat-dao/hippo-protocol/docs/docs/governance/submitting.md

 ## Sending the transaction that submits your governance proposal

-For information on how to use gaiad (the command line interface) to submit an on-chain proposal through the governance module, please refer to the [gaiad CLI tutorials](../hub-tutorials/gaiad) for the Cosmos Hub documentation.
+For information on how to use hippod (the command line interface) to submit an on-chain proposal through the governance module, please refer to the [hippod CLI tutorials](../hub-tutorials/hippod) for the Hippo Protocol documentation.

 ### Proposal types

-There are 2 proposal types that can be submitted to the CosmosHub governance module.
+There are 2 proposal types that can be submitted to the Hippo Protocol governance module.

 #### Legacy proposals (cosmos-sdk < v0.47)

-These proposals can be submitted using `gaiad tx gov submit-legacy-proposal`.
+These proposals can be submitted using `hippod tx gov submit-legacy-proposal`.

 Available proposals that can be submitted using this Tx are:

-  * cancel-software-upgrade
+- cancel-software-upgrade
-  * change-reward-denoms
+- change-reward-denoms
-  * consumer-addition
+- consumer-addition
-  * consumer-removal
+- consumer-removal
-  * ibc-upgrade
+- ibc-upgrade
-  * param-change (does not work for standard cosmos-sdk modules, works on IBC and ICS modules)
+- param-change (does not work for standard cosmos-sdk modules, works on IBC and ICS modules)
-  * software-upgrade
+- software-upgrade
-  * update-client
+- update-client

 You can read more about submitting a legacy proposal in the [cosmos-sdk docs](https://docs.cosmos.network/v0.47/build/modules/gov#submit-legacy-proposal)

 #### Proposals (cosmos-sdk >= v0.47)

-These proposals can be submitted using `gaiad tx gov submit-proposal`.
+These proposals can be submitted using `hippod tx gov submit-proposal`.

-Using `gaiad tx gov draft-proposal` can help prepare a proposal.
+Using `hippod tx gov draft-proposal` can help prepare a proposal.
 The tool will create a file containing the specified proposal message and it also helps with populating all the required proposal fields.
 You can always edit the file after you create it using `draft-proposal`

 Most cosmos-sdk modules allow changing their governance gated parameters using a `MsgUpdateParams` which is a new way of updating governance parameters.
 It is important to note that `MsgUpdateParams` requires **all parameters to be specified** in the proposal message.